ronaldharmsen/k8sbasic/e2e/minikube-airgapped-lab.md

 ## Architecture Overview

-Below is a Mermaid diagram showing the relationship between your in-cluster Docker registry and the Minikube Kubernetes cluster:
+Below is a Mermaid diagram showing the relationship between your in-cluster Docker registry and the Microk8s Kubernetes cluster:

 ```mermaid
 flowchart LR